Q: What is vent gleet and how can I treat my chickens that have it?

 Any time you see droppings attached to your bird's feathers--even if it's not caused by an underlying infection--you'll want to clean it as quickly as you can.
 Attached droppings can irritate the skin or--even worse--can attract insects and invite myiasis or flystrike.
 You don't want flies laying their eggs in her feathers or on her irritated skin!

 If your bird’s vent gleet doesn’t subside after two weeks, it is possible that something more serious is going on and you'll want to contact an avian vet immediately.
 The vet will likely collect a fecal sample and prescribe an oral antibiotic if the infection is deemed to be bacterial.
+If you're not sure whether there is a qualified vet nearby, you can consult the Association of Avian Veterinarians website to find the avian veterinarians nearest you, or try veterinary telehealth with our friends at VetTriage.

-Sure--vent gleet is gross and smelly, but in most cases, it is treatable.
+In conclusion, sure--vent gleet is gross and smelly, but in most cases, it is treatable.
 Your bird will appreciate the tender, loving, care you provide for her in helping her overcome this issue.
 May all of the birds in your flock have fluffy butts!